-51. Prime Minister Justin Trudeau has expressed a commitment to reverse the decline in Canada's defence spending and enhance its role in NATO.
-Indeed, Canada's recent defence policy review, 'Strong, Secure, Engaged', includes a renewed emphasis on hard power and the will to decrease reliance on the United States on defence matters through substantial investments (IISS, 2018).
-The defence review promises a rise of 70% in spending over a decade, increasing from \$13.2bn in 2016-2017 to \$18.6 billion by 2026-2027.

-52. Defence spending only rose by \$1.1bn over three years from 2014 to 2017, however, leading some to question how Canada will fulfil its above-stated ambitions.
+- 52. The Canadian Prime Minister, Justin Trudeau, has expressed a commitment to reverse the decline in Canada's defence spending and enhance its role in NATO.
+Indeed, Canada's recent defence policy review, "Strong, Secure, Engaged" (SSE), includes a renewed emphasis on hard power and the will to decrease reliance on the United States on defence matters through substantial investments (IISS, 2018).
+The Government of Canada released figures in May 2018 showing that capital spending fell short in the SSE's first year by USD 2.3 billion.
+Figures predict further shortfalls, with the SSE promising USD 24.3 billion in spending for the 2020-2021 fiscal year while the Department of National Defence's 2018-2019 Departmental plan is forecasting total spending at USD 20.1 billion for the same period, a USD 4.2 billion shortfall (CGAI, January 2018; Canadian Department of National Defence, 2018). - 53.
+Defence spending only rose by USD 1.1 billion over three years from 2014 to 2017, however, leading some to question how Canada will fulfil its above-stated ambitions.
+The Canadian Global Affairs Institute has attributed the underspending to "a dysfunctional defence procurement system at Canada's Department of National Defence" (CGAI, May 2018).